google/flax/docs/experimental/nnx/nnx_basics.md

 print(f'{static = }'[:200] + '...')
 ```

+(NOTE: it is confusing to call the graphdef `static`, why not `graphdef`?)

 ### Split, Merge, and Update

 `merge` is the reverse of `split`, it takes the GraphDef + State and reconstructs
 the Module.
-As shown in the example below, by using split and merge in sequence
+As shown in the example below, by using `split` and `merge` in sequence
 any Module can be lifted to be used in any JAX transform. `update` can
-update a Module strucure from a compatible State, this is often used to propagate the state
+update a Module structure from a compatible State.
+This is often used to propagate the state
 updates from a transform back to the source object outside.

 ```{code-cell} ipython3